 This project part of a larger research project funded by NERC-Ristekdikti which aims to understand how biodiversity responded to environmental changes, funded by UK and Indonesian government.
 This extra budget is critical to increase the number, scope, and quality of ancient DNA sequences in addition to the already sequenced modern populations.

-Our largest cost is DNA sequencing and travelling to the museums in Indonesia to collect specimens for analysis in the UK.
-The work needs to take place in the ancient DNA lab in the National History Museum of UK because laboratories in Indonesian are not yet equipped to handle ancient DNA processing.
+Our largest cost is DNA sequencing and prepping the specimens for analysis in the ancient DNA lab in the National History Museum of UK.
 This is because ancient DNA methods are more sensitive and require extra clean spaces, away from any sources of DNA contamination.
 We have aimed to keep our budget costs low by employing the most efficient protocols, using the newest methods to for analysis and interpretation of data.

 Samples from modern populations have already been sequenced and we underway with analysis.
 We are currently applying for permits and sourcing museum specimens.
 We hope to begin laboratory work on the museum specimens by early 2021 and have the genetic data by the middle of 2021.
 The focus of 2022 will be to analyse the data and start making inferences about the species past population histories.